jdmonin/JSettlers2/Readme.md

 information and game stats (details below).
 A client java app to create user accounts is also provided.

-If you're upgrading from an earlier version of JSettlers, check [doc/Versions.md](doc/Versions.md) for new features, bug fixes, and config changes and see **Upgrading from an earlier version** section below.
+If you're upgrading from an earlier version of JSettlers: Check [doc/Versions.md](doc/Versions.md) for new features, bug fixes, and config changes, then see **Upgrading from an earlier version** section of this Readme.

 JSettlers is an open-source project licensed under the GPL.
 The project is hosted at https://github.com/jdmonin/JSettlers2/ and